Skip to Main Content

 Cell Phones and General conduct

-While cell phones are welcome within the RSU library, please put your ringer on silent and move long conversations to the second floor hallway, the snack bar, or an empty study room.
+While cell phones are welcome within the RSU library, please put your ringer on silent and move long conversations to a small, empty study room or the Library Lounge.

-• Breaking any local, state, or federal law.
+• Abide by any and all local, state, or federal law.

-Library staff will ask patrons to leave if they engage in these behaviors, and RSU Police will be called if neccessary.
-Please help us enforce these rules to maintain a safe and productive research space for the RSU community.
+Anyone found to be in violation of the above guidelines will be asked to leave until the behavior is corrected.
+RSU Police will be notified if necessary.
+Please abide by these guidelines and help us maintain a safe and productive research space for the RSU community.

 Children

 To maintain an environment conducive to study and learning, an adult must accompany children.
-The library staff member on duty has the authority to require individuals behaving in a disorderly or disruptive manner to leave the library.
+Feel free to ask at the front desk for scrap paper and colored pencils to help keep children occupied, or ask about our selection of children's books!
+The library staff member on duty may ask individuals to relocate to a closed room or to leave the library if behavior becomes too disruptive.

 Community Borrowers and Alumni